ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 1. **Column Precision**: Generates output following Genie2's column-specific formatting requirements with proper justification (right/left).

-2. **Group Assignment**: Assigns motif groups (A/B) based on chain relationships, which is essential for multi-chain designs.
+2. **Group Assignment for Multi-Motif Scaffolding**: Assigns a unique group letter (A, B, C, etc.) to each motif to control their relative positioning and orientation during scaffolding.
+This is essential for multi-motif scaffolding where each motif needs to move independently.

 3. **PDB Name Integration**: Places the PDB name only in the `REMARK 999 PDB` line, not in motif segment definitions.

-4. **Residue Validation**: The script verifies that specified residues exist in the PDB structure but does not reorder them.
+4. **Residue Validation**: Verifies that specified residues exist in the PDB structure.

-5. **SALAD Compatibility**: The script applies fixes for SALAD compatibility by ensuring continuous residue numbering within each chain and expanding motif definitions to cover full chains.

-6. **Residue Reordering**: The script now automatically reorders residues in the PDB file to match the order specified in the RFDiffusion format string, ensuring compatibility with Genie2's requirements.
-If you need to preserve the original residue order for any reason, use the ```--no_reorder flag```
+5. **Residue Reordering**: Automatically reorders residues in the PDB file to match the order specified in the RFDiffusion format string, ensuring compatibility with Genie2's requirements.
+If you need to preserve the original residue order for any reason, use the `--no_reorder` flag.

+6. **Length Validation**: Ensures reasonable total length constraints and provides appropriate scaffolds between motifs.

+**Important Considerations:**

+- **Length Requirements**: For Genie2, it's important that scaffolds and motifs add up to the desired total length.
+The converter calculates appropriate length constraints based on the motifs and linkers you specify.

+- **Input PDB Quality**: While the script validates residue existence and reorders residues, it cannot correct structural issues in the input PDB files.

-The script handles format conversion and basic validation, but proper preparation of input PDB files remains the user's responsibility.
+The script now handles format conversion, residue validation, residue reordering, and proper group assignment for flexible multi-motif scaffolding.

 ## Group Assignment for Multi-Chain Complexes